ssnover/game-of-life/README.md

 Why not?

 ## How to Build
-Follow the instructions for System Setup here: https://github.com/rust-console/gba
+Follow the instructions for System Setup here: https://docs.rs/gba/latest/gba/

-Then run `./build-gba.sh` which will produce a file runnable by an emulator at `target/game-of-life.gba`.

 ## How to Play
 The game boots in Edit mode and will show a cursor.
 Press directional keys to move the cursor or A to toggle the current cell state under the cursor.

+If you want to completely randomize the screen, press Select while in Edit mode.

 To Run Conway's Game of Life, simply press Start and watch it run!
 If you want to edit an intermediate state, simply press Start again to go back to Edit mode.